 The whole point of this slow-cooking technique is to make tougher meats easier to consume at the dinner table.

-When you put your fork or knife into the pork prepared with the Dutch oven, the meat just falls off the bone.
+When you put your fork or knife into the pork prepared in the Dutch oven, the meat just falls off the bone.
 It is effortless.

 Nevertheless, the Dutch oven still wins that contest hands down, regardless.

 Ultimate Winner – The Proof of the Pudding Is in the Eating